KNelTech/ChromebookTester/README.md

 # vivKeyTestProto!
 This is the prototype for vivacity key tester!
-It's pretty simple, load the page and the press the keys.
+It's pretty simple, load the page and then press the keys.
 Easy!
 Give it a try here! https://kneltech.github.io/

 ![Screenshot from 2023-09-04 20-08-04](https://github.com/KNelTech/vivKeyTestProto/assets/83507106/295ec11d-f6cb-4f38-8e6c-1d6b6ded0ff9)